 Postscript: what the recent agreements actually say

-We pulled three recent material public-company merger agreements off EDGAR.
+We pulled four recent material public-company merger agreements off EDGAR.
 We read them in chronological order.
-Each was drafted by one of the elite M&A firms in the country.
+Each was drafted by one of the most elite M&A firms in the country.
 These are the deals every other firm in the country grades itself against.
-Each side of each deal, both buyer and seller, closed under a merger agreement we are about to take apart.

 HPE / Juniper Networks.
 January 9, 2024.
 Fourteen billion dollars.
 Section 4.16, the IP rep, covers patents, trademarks, copyright registrations, domain names, trade secrets (including source code), open-source compliance, and employee invention assignment.
 The Disclosure Schedule lists every item of Registered Company IP with title, application number, filing date, jurisdiction, and owner.
 Source code gets its own subsection.
 The rest of the merger agreement (the asset rep, the retention mechanism, the indemnity scope, the MAC, the closing conditions) is the standard 2018-vintage language.
 The full text of the agreement, scanned end to end, contains zero mentions of “artificial intelligence,” “machine learning,” “fine-tuning,” “system prompt,” “training data,” “model weights,” “large language model,” or “generative AI.”
-A fourteen-billion-dollar acquisition of a networking and security company in 2024 closed under a merger agreement that would have read clean in 1998.
+A fourteen-billion-dollar acquisition of a networking and security company in 2024 closed under a merger agreement that was unaware that AI exists.

-Three deals, twenty months apart.
+Four deals, spanning twenty-two months.
 Each more recent.
 Each one slightly more aware that AI exists.
-None of them representing the application layer as an asset.
+None of them representing the AI application layer as an asset.
 None of them protecting the buyer who paid for it.
 None of them giving the seller credit for having built it.

-These were not bad firms drafting on a bad day.
-These were elite M&A firms drafting at the top of their game on the most-watched deals of the year.
-They did not see the application layer.
-The merger agreement they produced does not see the application layer.
+We are not saying these were bad firms drafting on a bad day.
+We are saying elite M&A firms, drafting at the top of their game on the most-watched deals of the last two years, did not see the AI application layer.
+The merger agreement they produced does not see the AI application layer.

-2. M&A templates iterate by reference to last quarter’s deal.
+- M&A templates iterate by reference to last quarter’s deal.
 When source code became the asset, the elite firms spent five years building the eight-schedule, six-rep, parallel-diligence treatment around it.
-The deals closing today are closing under templates that predate the asset. — Sam
+The deals closing today are closing under templates that predate the asset. ↩

-3. Application-layer diligence isn’t its own industry.
+- AI application-layer diligence isn’t its own industry.
 Yet.
 Good luck finding an attorney who can run this.
-Tenancy audits, system-prompt inventories, library provenance, fine-tune transferability, embeddings indexes, agent credentials, tool integrations. — Matt
+Tenancy audits, system-prompt inventories, library provenance, fine-tune transferability, embeddings indexes, agent credentials, tool integrations.
+This is what it takes. ↩